M0WGF/K3s-IF-switch-and-Sequencer/README.md

 called Bounce2 and be downloaded from https://github.com/thomasfredericks/Bounce2

-The unit has also been designed so that when the VSWR trip is pulled to ground the unit goes into a disabled state stopping the transmitter from transmitting until the unit is reset.
+The unit has also been designed so that when the VSWR trip is pulled to ground the unit goes into a disabled state stopping the transmitter and sounding a buzzer until the unit is reset.

 There are two board the main board and an indicator board.